Shinsuke Nakamura: Main roster beginnings (2017–2018)

 At the Royal Rumble on January 28, 2018, Nakamura entered the Royal Rumble match at number 14, which he won after last eliminating Roman Reigns.
 Immediately afterwards, Nakamura announced that he would challenge AJ Styles for the WWE Championship at WrestleMania 34.
-At the event on April 8, Nakamura lost to Styles; after the match, Nakamura turned heel by attacking Styles with a low blow followed by a Kinshasa.
+At the event on April 8, Nakamura lost to Styles; after the match, Nakamura attacked Styles with a low blow followed by a Kinshasa, turning heel in the process.
 On the following episode of SmackDown Live, Nakamura said in an interview that he got "too emotional" and was "sorry" for attacking Styles, but when asked to explain more, he sarcastically said "Sorry, no speak English".
 Later that night, Nakamura cemented his heel turn by attacking Styles and Daniel Bryan, low blowing Styles twice and striking Bryan in the back of the head with a Kinshasa.
 Over the following weeks, Nakamura continued to low blow Styles and received a rematch for the WWE Championship at the Greatest Royal Rumble on April 27, where Nakamura and Styles fought to a double count-out, with Styles retaining the title.
 Another rematch between the two was made for Backlash with a no disqualification stipulation added on the May 1 episode of SmackDown Live.
 At the event on May 6, Nakamura and Styles fought to a no contest after low blowing each other, with Styles again retaining the title.
 Looking for a decisive winner, SmackDown Commissioner Shane McMahon announced one more rematch between the two at Money in the Bank.
 Nakamura was granted the right to choose the stipulation for the match after defeating Styles on the May 15 episode of SmackDown Live, which he revealed the following week to be a Last Man Standing match after attacking Styles with a Kinshasa and giving him a 10-count.
 At the event on June 17, Nakamura failed to win the title, ending their feud.
 He then suffered a minor injury after a police dog bit his left leg.